article banner

 This is a chapter from the book Functional Kotlin.
 You can find it on LeanPub or Amazon.
 It is also available as a course.

-Context receivers were added in Kotlin 1.6.20 and do not work in earlier versions.
+Context parameters were added in Kotlin 1.6.20 and do not work in earlier versions.
 What is more, to enable this experimental feature in that version, one needs to add the "-Xcontext-receivers" compiler argument.

 There are two kinds of problems that extension functions help us solve.
 The first one is quite intuitive: extending types with additional methods.
 This is basically what extension functions are designed for.
 So, for instance, if you need the capitalize method on String or the product method on Iterable<Int>, nothing is lost as you can always add these methods using an extension function.